openhealthcare/elcid/search/README.md

 TO DO
-rename column to row in the query rename the schema.subrecord to schema.rule fix the description box figure out a way where we can choose to sended a nested extract, or not bring down required fields by declaration in the extract remove the and or combination in its current state extract the subrecord discoverable into a subrecord wrapper extract the fields into fields wrappers allow loading in of data order nested extracts, patient, episode then subrecords
+rename column to row in the query rename the schema.subrecord to schema.rule figure out a way where we can choose to sended a nested extract, or not remove the and or combination in its current state extract the subrecord discoverable into a subrecord wrapper extract the fields into fields wrappers allow loading in of data order nested extracts, patient, episode then subrecords required fields are coming through twice if you add primary diagnosis slice to an extract and secondary diagnsosis, both fields are highlighted...